Hanoi railway station: History

-In 1895, The French Indochina choose the Hang Co Market area to build the main station of Hanoi.
+In 1895, the Government of French Indochina choose the Hang Co Market area to build the main station of Hanoi.
 The old name of this station is Hang Co railway station.
 Hanoi railway station was built by France and opened in 1902.
 That time, Hanoi station had a Western-style design and It was design by Henri Vildieu.
 Hanoi railway station is also one of the largest station in South East Asia at that time.
 The building was damaged in the Vietnam War 1972 and in 1976 the central hall was rebuilt in modern style, preserving the historic side wings (only the middle was bombed).

 Services

 Passenger services departing from Hanoi Main station: